OctopusDeploy/docs/docs/patterns/blue-green-deployments/blue-green-deployments-in-iis.md

  1. You might decide to perform on-the-fly reconfiguration of your on-server reverse-proxy (ARR, IIS Web Farm, NGINX, etc).
  2. Alternatively you might configure the on-server reverse-proxy to use health checks to determine which instances are able handle requests.
 5. Use a custom script step to delete the old Web Site and Application Pool.
- 1. The name for the previous instance can be calculated by an expression like this:Â `MyApp-#{Octopus.Release.PreviousForEnvironment.Number}`
+ 1. The name for the previous instance can be calculated by an expression like this: `MyApp-#{Octopus.Release.PreviousForEnvironment.Number}`
  2. You may want to wait for outstanding web requests to finish processing using something like this: **`Get-Item IIS:\AppPools\MyApp-#{Octopus.Release.PreviousForEnvironment.Number} | Get-WebRequest`**

 ### Using Application Request Routing (ARR)

 You can achieve this kind of result by using [ARR](https://www.iis.net/downloads/microsoft/application-request-routing) as a reverse proxy to your Web Site.
 You will need to configure a [Web Farm](https://www.iis.net/learn/web-hosting/scenario-build-a-web-farm-with-iis-servers/overview-build-a-web-farm-with-iis-servers) in IIS and use ARR to route requests to the Web Farm.
-You can then choose how you want to switch between active instances of your application.Â [Kevin Reed](https://kevinareed.com/) has written a nice blog post on how he achieves [Blue/Green deployments using ARR](https://kevinareed.com/2015/11/07/how-to-deploy-anything-in-iis-with-zero-downtime-on-a-single-server/).
+You can then choose how you want to switch between active instances of your application.
+[Kevin Reed](https://kevinareed.com/) has written a nice blog post on how he achieves [Blue/Green deployments using ARR](https://kevinareed.com/2015/11/07/how-to-deploy-anything-in-iis-with-zero-downtime-on-a-single-server/).

 ### Using NGINX